kbaggen/Cheapfathers-Bubble-Logger/README.md

 5. REmember to put LM393 back on D5/pin 14

 This give a high resolution sensor there miss a few and also post some double bubbles.
-This calibration should give you between 80 and up till 200 SBM at high krausen (maybe a bit more) depending on temperature/yeast/brew, etc!
-This setting is prone to sounds,  but light talking, music, drier and washing machine is ok to have nearby!
+This calibration should give you between 50 and up till 100-150 SBM at high krausen depending on temperature/yeast/brew, etc!
+This setting is prone to high sounds,  but light talking, music, drier and washing machine is ok to have nearby!

 ***To be able to compare from brew to brew of SBM and hence make use of polynoium you should try to hold as many variable the same, and foremost have same amount of water in airlock (+ same kind of S-airlock).
-I use 4 ml.
-Secondly, take a picture of your LM393 potentiometer setting***
+I use 5 ml.
+Secondly, take a picture of your LM393 potentiometer setting and the amount of water in airlock from brew to brew***

-*Please notice, the use in fridge is currently not fully tested (interference), but seems to work with a few miss-reading here and there depending on the age of the fridge and hence it level of interference!*

 ### Fitting the Condom - Water Balloon on the LM393 - fitting in Airlock
 The LM393 need a mosture protection, and this is done by a small water balloon, and it should be rather tight around the noose, but still loose as above pictures shows.
-If it dosent sit tight in airlock depending on size, make it fit (rubberband? a bit paper?), so it is fitted stable.
-Pushed it thight all the way down to bottom as this will make a kind of sealing.
+It  needs to sit tight in the airlock making an seal to resticict any water from vaporiation.
 This restict the CO2 in getting out so to let the CO2 out please drill a small hole in the airlock!
 Align it so the mirc is place over the direct hole in the airlock, so the sesor get the direct sound "blup".
  <p align="center">
   <img width="446" height="256" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/sensor_3pic.png">
  </p>